The ultimate Vorarlberg road trip, Austria, part 2 – Lech Zuers and Bodensee-Vorarlberg

 My tired post-hike feet could not have been more grateful for the pool and variety of steam rooms that are on the basement level of the Auenhof Hotel.
 Nor did I decline the afternoon tea and chocolate cake offerings, or the six-course exquisite dinner presented among the lush red interior of the dining room.
 It wasn’t hard to imagine just how snuggly this hotel is in the winter months after a day out on the slopes.

 Lech Zuers – Bregenz

-The last stop on my Austrian roadtrip was the region of Bodensee-Vorarlberg, which is the furthest west region in Austria, sharing the border with Switzerland, Germany and the Liechtenstein principality.
+The last stop on my Austrian road trip was the region of Bodensee-Vorarlberg, which is the furthest west region in Austria, sharing the border with Switzerland, Germany and Liechtenstein.

 There isn’t much of a drive between the gorgeous villages that sit within this region, so I highly recommend passing through a few during your visit.

 For the two days I had to explore, I chose to check out Bregenz, Hohenems, Feldkirch and Dornbirn…

 On day one I popped down to Hard (yup, that’s the name of a town on Lake Constance) and did some stand up paddle boarding with the trendy lakeside hangout Surfmax.
 It was only a five-minute drive from Bregenz, and so by afternoon we walked to the lake front for lunch and wandered around the nearly constructed set of Carmen for this years Bregenz Music Festival (an annual summer festival that you HAVE to check out).